mwbowers/mwbowers.github.io/reference/expo/qsys-expo-tags/numeric-value-styles.md

 ---
 title: NumericValueStyles enum
-description: Sets or gets the named style used when the InteractionStyle is Slider, indicating the position of the numeric input display.
+description: "Sets or gets the named style used when the InteractionStyle is Slider, indicating the position of the numeric input display. "
+last_modified_at: 2024-06-26T20:27:25Z
 ---

 Sets or gets the named style used when the InteractionStyle is Slider, indicating the position of the numeric input display.